-The Notion MCP Server provides an implementation of the Model Context Protocol (MCP) for the Notion API, allowing AI assistants to interact with your Notion workspace.
-This server bridges the gap between AI models and your Notion content, enabling actions like searching pages, adding comments, and creating new pages.
+The Notion MCP Server provides an implementation of the Model Context Protocol (MCP) for the Notion API, allowing AI assistants to interact with your Notion workspace through natural language commands.
+This integration lets you search, create content, and manipulate your Notion data seamlessly.

-Go to https://www.notion.so/profile/integrations and create a new internal integration or select an existing one.
+Go to Notion Integrations and create a new internal integration or select an existing one.

-For security purposes, you can limit the capabilities of your integration.
-For a read-only integration, you can give only "Read content" access from the "Configuration" tab.
+For security reasons, consider limiting the capabilities of your integration.
+You can create a read-only integration by selecting only "Read content" access in the "Configuration" tab.

 Add the following to your .cursor/mcp.json